algotrade-course/Group3/README.md

 We tested our hypothesis in two phases: an in-sample test using VN30F1M data from January 3, 2023 to December 21, 2023, and an out-of-sample test using data from January 2, 2024 to December 19, 2024, with an optimization process conducted in between.
 The initial capital was set at 40,000,000 VND, and the strategy was restricted to holding only one contract at a time.
 In the in-sample test, the strategy achieved a Sharpe ratio of 1.0846, a maximum drawdown (MDD) of -16.49%, and a net profit of 14,332,000 VND, indicating that the hypothesis holds promise for further optimization.
 For the optimization process, we first defined a list of possible parameter values and then performed random sampling from the full set of parameter combinations, testing each configuration on the 2023 dataset.
 We selected the top five parameter sets with the highest Sharpe ratios for further evaluation in the out-of-sample test.
 The final model was chosen as the one among the top five that yielded the highest Sharpe ratio on the 2024 out-of-sample data.
 As a result, the selected model achieved a Sharpe ratio of 2.5949 on the in-sample data and 1.6497 on the out-of-sample data.

 The remainder of this template is dedicated to describing our implementation process, organized into several key sections.
 The Background section introduces and explains the main technical indicators used in the algorithm.
-The Trading Hypotheses section details the proposed algorithm, including how these indicators are combined to determine entry and exit signals.
+The Trading Hypothesis section details the proposed algorithm, including how these indicators are combined to determine entry and exit signals.
 The Data section outlines the data collection process and how the data is utilized in model development and testing.
 The Implementation section describes the setup and environment used to run the experiments.
 The In-sample Testing section explains how the initial evaluation was conducted using a default set of parameters.
 The Optimization section illustrates the process of testing a wide range of parameter combinations and presents the results.
 The Out-of-sample Testing section evaluates the top-performing parameter sets selected from the optimization phase on unseen data.
 The Paper Trading section provides a tutorial on deploying the algorithm in a real-time trading simulation.
 Finally, the Conclusion summarizes our work and key findings.
 ## Background